pravesh-77/.Net-for-APIs/README.md

   PS: PLease change the version in AspNetCoreAPI-GitHubAction.Api.csproj file in src project's folder.

 # Summary:
 This GitHub Actions workflow automates the entire CI/CD pipeline for an ASP.NET Core API project hosted on GitHub.
 It encompasses building, testing, packaging, publishing, and even includes a step for downloading specific NuGet packages for further usage or validation.
 The integration with SonarCloud ensures code quality and security analysis throughout the process.
+One can Deploy an ASP.NET artifact on IIS to host the application ensuring runtime dependencies are installed, along with the application's reliability and performance.